Dreaming of a swan: beauty born through ordeal

 Two.
 They swim together.
 Their necks curve toward each other — forming a heart.
 In that symmetry something both solemn and tender.

-Your Healer speaks here, through the archetype of the faithful union — the part that knows what it means to be with someone all the way.
-A pair of swans is one of the most powerful images of faithfulness and deep partnership.
+Your Healer speaks here: the part that knows what it means to be with someone all the way.
+A pair of swans is a deeply powerful image of faithfulness and deep partnership.
 Swans form lifelong bonds — not as a metaphor, but as their nature.

 Such a dream often comes at the moments when faithfulness and deep union become the central question: at the beginning of a relationship, in times of testing, in moments of renewed commitment.